 Collateral types are fully customizable by your local administrator but typically include: Commercial Real Estate, Cash, Accounts Receivable, Inventory, Fixed Assets or Equipment, Land, Residential Real Estate, Marketable Securities, etc.

 If the Collateral Type you need is not available in your drop down list, please contact your Administrator and ask them to add the additional collateral type.
 Your local administrator also controls the recovery factors for your various products.
+You can view this factors for the loan product you're pricing in the Assumptions Screen.

 Adding Collateral to a Loan within an Opportunity